metno/discovery-metadata-catalog-ingestor/README.md

 ```
 insert is currently the only implemented command.
 Other commands will return 404 Not Found until implementation.

-The API uses HTML return codes, and expected returns are:
+The API uses HTTP return codes, and expected returns are:

     200 for validated and queued requests.
     404 for non-implemented commands.